kyma-project/kyma/docs/kyma/12-09-trigger-microservice-with-event.md

 EOF
 ```

-- **spec.filter.attributes.eventtypeversion** points to the specific event version, on our case it is `v1`.
+- **spec.filter.attributes.eventtypeversion** points to the specific event version.
+In this example, it is `v1`.
 - **spec.filter.attributes.source** is taken from the name of the Application CR and specifies the source of events.
-In our example, it is `commerce-mock`.
+In this example, it is `commerce-mock`.
 - **spec.filter.attributes.type** points to the given event type to which you want to subscribe the microservice.
-In our case, it is `order.deliverysent`.
+In this example, it is `order.deliverysent`.

 2. Check if the Trigger CR was created and is ready.
-The status of the CR should state `True`:
+Its status should be `True`:

    ```bash
    kubectl get trigger orders-service -n orders-service -o=jsonpath="{.status.conditions[2].status}"